An intrinsically hydrodynamic approach to multidimensional QHD systems: Introduction

+for some $C(M_1)>0$. \end{thm} \begin{rem} As we will see in Proposition \ref{prop:lift_2d} below, the assumptions on the initial data in Theorem \ref{thm:glob_md} implies the existence of a finite energy wave function $\psi_0\in H^1$, associated to the hydrodynamic state $(\sqrt{\rho_0}, \Lambda_0)$.
+By evolving it through a suitable nonlinear Schr\"odinger equation and by exploiting the polar factorization, see Lemma \ref{lemma:polar} below, we are able then to show the existence of a finite energy weak solution, as stated in Theorem \ref{thm:glob_md} above.

+Moreover, let us remark that, as a byproduct of our wave function lifting, we also obtain that the quantized vorticity condition \eqref{eq:QV_thm} implies the generalized irrotationality condition.
+We provide more details about this fact in Remark \ref{rmk:qv_gic} below. \end{rem}

 Furthermore, we are able to construct a family of more regular weak solutions.
-As we will see, the result we establish is not given in terms of the Sobolev regularity for $(\sqrt{\rho}, \Lambda)$ but rather in terms of the quantities involved in the analysis of the functional \eqref{eq:higher_md}.
+As we will see, the result we establish is not given in terms of the Sobolev regularity for $(\sqrt{\rho}, \Lambda)$ but rather in terms of the functions involved in the analysis of the relavant functional \eqref{eq:higher_md}.